Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group26____VeronikaPister_RohitKandula_AdityaChandrasekar/GROUP26_Final_Project.md

 #### Statistical Approaches

-We have plenty of data for empirically-verified protein folding patterns already -- statistics can provide a powerful tool to generalize to new structures.
-On the way, hairy statistical questions arise: which motifs and secondary structures generalize, and which do not?
-These statistically difficult questions about generalization lend themselves to abstracting statistics away into modern supervised learning approaches, which manage to pick up complex signals and learn to ignore noise if given appropriate data and time. [[27]](#Works-Cited)
+We have plenty of data for empirically-verified protein folding patterns already, and so statistics can provide a powerful tool to generalize to new structures.
+On the way, difficult statistical questions arise: which patterns and secondary structures generalize, and which do not?
+These difficult questions about generalization lend themselves to abstracting statistics away into modern supervised learning approaches, which manage to pick up complex signals and learn to ignore noise if given appropriate data and time. [[27]](#Works-Cited)

-Supervised Learning has lent itself extremely well to protein folding because of two reasons: the mapping between sequence and structure is very complex, and we have lots of data from which to pick up signal from [[27]](#Works-Cited).
+Supervised Learning has lent itself extremely well to protein folding because of two reasons: the mapping between sequence and structure is difficult to intuit, and we have lots of data from which to pick up signal from [[27]](#Works-Cited).
 This is where the magic has been in recent years, and what we'll be focusing on in showing the power of exporting supervised learning to a domain.

 #### Combined Approaches